Date: 30th December 2007

 Stow-on-the-Wold for dinner.
 At first, we planned to eat Chinese food, but

-get any Chinese restaurant here except one take away chinese food
+we can't get any Chinese restaurant here except one take away chinese food

 shop which does not allow eat in.
 So, no choice, we have to eat Western food